 The physiological and medical norm for respiratory minute

 ventilation at rest is 6 liters per minute for a 70 kg man (see references for

 textbooks below: Guyton, 1984; Ganong, 1995; Straub, 1998; Castro,

 2000; etc.).
 These textbooks also provide the following

-numbers for normal breathing:
+numbers for normal breathing at rest: